MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 The image shows four scenarios for linking the ASan runtime library.
 The scenarios are for /MT (statically link the runtime), /MTd (statically link the debug runtime), /MD (dynamically link the redist at runtime), /MDd (dynamically link the debug redist at runtime).
 In all cases, my_exe.exe links and its associates my_dll.dll link to a single instance of clang-rt.asan-dynamix-x86_64.dll.
 :::image-end:::

+Even when statically linking, the ASan runtime DLL must be present at runtime--unlike other C Runtime components.

 ### Previous versions

 Before Visual Studio 17.7 Preview 3, statically linked (**`/MT`** or **`/MTd`**) builds didn't use a DLL dependency.
 Instead, the AddressSanitizer runtime was statically linked into the user's EXE.
 DLL projects would then load exports from the user's EXE to access ASan functionality.